Abbas-jaber/IDS-model/README.md

 The models are built and tested using the latest TensorFlow/Keras framework, ensuring compatibility with current tools and libraries.

-# Model Training

-This section describes the training process for multiple deep learning architectures across each dataset.
-Four distinct neural network architectures were implemented and evaluated: ANN, CNN, DNN, and LSTM.
-The training process was carried out on both binary and multiclass datasets to assess each model’s performance.

 ## Directory Structure

 ```text